0Navin0/skyCatalogs/docs/installation.rst

    If installing without the LSST Science Pipelines, go to the section :ref:`without-pipelines`

-   To access trilegal objects one must install at least one additional package, possibly more if not useing the LSST Science Pipelines.
+   To access trilegal objects one must install at least one additional package, possibly more if not using the LSST Science Pipelines.
 See :ref:`trilegal`.

 .. note::